EMPLOYER

 arrow down

-Some employers use the Index as one-off benchmarking tool, though it is of maximum value when employers enter annually.
-It shows you where you are improving and helps you respond to the evolving socioeconomic context, such as the Education Recovery Agenda or cost-of-living crisis.
+Some employers use the Index as a one-off benchmarking tool, though it is of maximum value when employers enter annually as it shows you where you are improving and helps you to respond to the evolving socioeconomic context.
+Each year we review our advice and guidance in line with best practice.

 tick green